Multipole phases in a type of spin ladders with local conserved quantities and generalizations: Introduction

-In this work we study multipole models defined on {\it ladder} geometry.
-The starting point is the {\it dipole models} with quadratic spin couplings; the lattice bonds are divided into two types: $J$-type and $K$-type, the collection of $J$-bonds form a dimer covering of the ladder.
-The spin interaction on $J$-bonds and $K$-bonds are general $XYZ$ coupling and Ising coupling respectively, dimer conserved quantities exist on every $J$-bond.
-We consider two ladder geometries; the models with quadratic spin couplings map {\it exactly} to different types of transverse-field Ising model of first-order spin $\boldsymbol{S}$, coupled with static variables $\tau$.
-Adding certain plaquette terms with quartic spin couplings makes the model equivalent to general transverse-field XYZ model of first-order spin.
-The dipole models exhibit rich variety of phases, which are characterized by the values of $\tau$ and the spin phases of $\boldsymbol{S}$.
-These phases leave distinct features in the dynamical structure factors, which can be used to identify them in neutron scattering experiments.
-Although we focus on spin description, the dual fermionic version of the models can be obtained by standard Jordan-Wigner transformation \cite{Jordan1928,Lieb61,Feng07,Fu2022,SM}.
+In this work we study multipole models on ladder geometry.
+Although they can be introduced on almost all lattices, multipole models on ladders enjoy simple solubility.
+Our starting point is the {\it dipole models} with quadratic spin couplings, which map exactly to different types of transverse-field Ising model of first-order spin $\boldsymbol{S}$, coupled with static variables $\tau$.
+Adding certain plaquette terms with quartic spin couplings gives rise to general transverse-field XYZ model of first-order spin.
+The dipole models exhibit rich variety of phases characterized by the values of $\tau$ and the spin phases of $\boldsymbol{S}$.
 Generalizations to higher-order multipole models are achieved by introducing more local dimer conserved quantities.
-The {\it quadrupole} models have local conserved quantites on the bonds of every second plaquette of the ladder.
-In the quadrupole phases, the quadrupole moment is described by a {\it second-order spin}, namely the dipole of dipole moment.
-In principle, such generalization goes on to higher-order, and $n$-th order spin describes dipole/charge-pair formed by the $(n-1)$-th order spin.
-Higher-order models generally have more complex phase structure.
+In general, multipole phases inherit physical properties of traditional spin phases of $\boldsymbol{S}$.